 After decades of searching and contemplation, Solomon came to realize that the Father provides not only riches and wealth but also the ability to be satisfied and enjoy them.
 Satisfaction is not included with prosperity.
 It comes separately.

 Our society is replete with advertisements “As Seen on TV, blah, blah, blah . . .”
 Batteries not included

 When Solomon’s perspective becomes our perspective, everything changes.

 This is one of the mysteries of our age.
 People go from one thing to another seeking satisfaction, never to find it.
 Folks experience a temporary high or exhilaration of their achievements, acquisitions, fame, or conquests, but it fades and does not last.

 Everything on planet Earth is temporal except for the word of God and human souls.
 Contentment requires a major paradigm shift.
-Rather than focusing on things that are temporal, we concentrate upon things which are permanent.
+Rather than focusing on temporal things, we concentrate upon permanent things.

 1 Timothy 6:6 true godliness with contentment is itself great wealth.